jamescherti/outline-indent.el/README.md

 ```
 (outline-indent-promote)
 ```
-The global variable `outline-indent-default-offset` is used to determine the number of spaces to indent or deindent the subtree.
+The global variable `outline-indent-default-offset` is used to determine the number of spaces to indent or unindent the subtree.

 #### outline-indent-move-subtree-up and outline-indent-move-subtree-down